Are you a beginner and interested in learning how to make money as a blogger?

 - And more…

-If keyword research is daunting for you, or you're not sure where to start, I can help you!
+If keyword research is daunting for you, or you're unsure where to start, I can help you!
 I offer keyword research and other SEO services.
-Please check out my SEO services and let's start a conversation.
+Please check out my SEO services, and let's start a conversation.

 How To Blog For Profit

-That said, to earn a full-time income as a blogger, you may be blogging as long as two years or more.
+That said, to earn a full-time income as a blogger, you may be blogging as long as three years or more.
 That's why it's hard to judge how much money you can make blogging.
-As you begin to blog more regularly, you'll build up passive income from older posts, affiliate links in your posts, and paid content that you may provide.
+As you begin to blog more regularly, you'll build up an income from ads, affiliate marketing, and any products or services you offer.

 Let's go into some specifics on how to make money blogging.